 Akurra Accessibility Report

-Akurra offers 16 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for Akurra in the Controls, Getting Started, Reading, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Akurra is a block pushing puzzle and exploration game.
 Its look is inspired by classic games like Zelda, Star Tropics, and Chip’s Challenge.
 It looks simple, but offers a rich and complex puzzles backed by visuals and sounds that take you back to the 90's.
 It's relaxed go-at-your-own-pace puzzle solving.

-Akurra has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Akurra which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.

 Mouse And Keyboard

 Keyboard Alone: Can play with just the keyboard.

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.